heikipikker/cuckoo_addons/README.md

 cuckoo_addons
 =============

-This is a script that gives additional functionality to Cuckoo with the integration of:
+This package gives additional functionality to Cuckoo with the integration of:
 TOR Transparant Proxy for anonymous analysis, iNetsim for simulated internet components and NAT for the cowboys.
+It contains two executable parts: prephost.py for preperation of your host and run.py --inetsim/--nat/--tor to run the desired service.

-This script is still in development and is meant for Debian/Ubuntu based distributions.
+This software is still in development and is meant for Debian/Ubuntu based distributions.
 (Yes.
 Ubuntu and Debian were pronounced in one sentence.)

 To use this script you need to have: